TL;DR

 Challenges of quality management

-- Resource constraints: Implementing and maintaining a QMS requires time, tools, and talent.
+Implementing and maintaining a QMS requires time, tools, and talent.
+For smaller teams or startups, the upfront investment can feel prohibitive.

-- Data overload: Too much information can make it hard to focus on what really matters.
+Too much information can make it hard to focus on what really matters.
+Modern software development generates enormous volumes of telemetry, test results, and performance data.

-- Balancing speed and quality: In fast-paced development, quality may take a back seat to delivery deadlines.
+In fast-paced development, quality may take a back seat to delivery deadlines.
+This tension is especially acute in startups and product teams under pressure to ship.

 Addressing these challenges means investing in training, leadership alignment, and the right technology stack—like Tricentis test automation tools that integrate quality seamlessly into CI/CD pipelines.